 YOU MIGHT ALSO BE INTERESTED IN: HOW TO SPEND A WEEK IN MYKONOS

 As you can clearly see from the pictures, there were hardly any people around.
 This made the experience all the more enjoyable for us and made it so much easier to pose and take pictures.
-Like this one, for example, 😋 I had to do it for the Gram!
+Like this one, for example.

 Taking your tulips home:

 Like I mentioned earlier, the guy at the field wrapped our tulips in paper.